Research, explained.

 Professor Georgina Dimopoulos

-Family law decisions can shape childhoods long after court proceedings end.
+Family court decisions can shape childhoods long after proceedings end.
 Research is helping better recognise children’s voices, experiences and safety during family separation.

 Read more